Colorado River Timeline

 Timeline of Colorado River Compact & Key Events

 The Colorado River is often described as the most regulated river in the world with a complex and extensive history surrounding its development.
 Balancing river resources among states and other interests is an ever-evolving process.
-In addition to the 1922 Colorado Compact, there have been subsequent agreements, federal laws, and court decisions that define how the river is managed.
+In addition to the 1922 Colorado Compact and the 1948 Upper Colorado River Compact, there have been subsequent agreements, federal laws and court decisions that define how the river is managed.
 These are commonly referred to as “The Law of the River” and are highlighted along with key historical events on the timeline below.

 • Summer 1869